rotundasoftware/parcelify/README.md

 ### Local (package specific) transforms

-The safest and most portable way to apply transforms like sass -> css or coffee -> js is using the `transforms` key in a package's package.json.
+The safest and most portable way to apply transforms like sass -> css is using the `transforms` key in a package's package.json.
 The key should be an array of names or file paths of [transform modules](https://github.com/substack/module-deps#transforms).
 For example,

 ```
 {